Published : Sunday, December 22, 2019 | 1:21 AM

-Every year since then, the Rose Parade has become a festival to showcase the warm California climate, attracting viewers from all over.
+Since then, the Rose Parade has become a festival to showcase the warm California climate and attracts viewers from all over.
 A chariot race was added years later, and in 1902, the first Rose Bowl game was played after the parade.

-In this initial game, Stanford suffered a crushing loss to the University of Michigan, and no other New Year’s Day Rose Bowl game was to follow until 1916.
+In the first game, Stanford suffered a crushing loss to the University of Michigan, and no other New Year’s Day Rose Bowl game was to follow until 1916.
 A new stadium for the event was built seven years later, in 1923, and quickly earned the nickname “The Rose Bowl.”

 The game has sold out every year since 1947.

-Now, the floats that make up the Rose Parade are a marvel of state-of-the-art technology that’s beneath all-natural flowers and fruit and seeds that float makers decorate their floats with.
+Today, the floats that participate in the Rose Parade represent state-of-the-art technology beneath flowers, fruit and seeds with which float makers decorate the moving creations.

-The parade, however, has not been without its own controversies.
+The parade has not been without its own controversies.

 In 1992, when the parade featured 60 floats, 22 marching bands nd 29 equestrian teams, native Americans protested against the parade’s theme, “Voyages of Discovery,” that paid tribute to Christopher Columbus and the 500th anniversary of the New World.
 They particularly protested the selection of Cristobal Colon, a Spanish nobleman who’s a direct descendant of Columbus, as guest during the event.

-The parade also featured the first Grand Marshall riding on horseback, Colorado Congressman Ben Nighthorse Campbell, who was native American.
+The parade also featured the first Grand Marshal riding on horseback, Colorado Congressman Ben Nighthorse Campbell, who was native American.